Five (EP): Information

 Five is Hamasaki's first mini-album since Memorial address, which was released in 2003.
 This is Hamasaki first album not to have any singles.
-Its five songs had commercial endorsements prior to the release of the album: "Progress" was used as theme song of the PlayStation 3 videogame Tales of Xillia; "Another Song" was used as theme song of the TV show SweetTV of channel BeeTV; "Why..." was used in TV commercials of Taiwan campaigns of travel agency H.I.S., as well as in commercials for RecoChoku; "Beloved" was used as the theme song of August of NTV show Sukkiri!!; and "Brillante" was used in TV commercials of Music.jp.
+Its five songs had commercial endorsements prior to the release of the album: "Progress" was used as the theme song of the PlayStation 3 videogame Tales of Xillia; "Another Song" was used as theme song of the TV show SweetTV of channel BeeTV; "Why..." was used in TV commercials of Taiwan campaigns of travel agency H.I.S., as well as in commercials for RecoChoku; "Beloved" was used as the theme song of August of NTV show Sukkiri!!; and "Brillante" was used in TV commercials of Music.jp.

-The limited edition of the CD includes an access card to download a character costume for the PlayStation 3 game Tales of Xillia.
+The limited edition of the CD includes an access card to download a character costume for Tales of Xillia.
 Also, first pressings of the CD+DVD edition included a serial number to access a special website broadcasting making-of material of Ayumi Hamasaki Countdown Live 2010-2011 A: Do It Again.

 Many netizens have wondered why this mini-album was named Five, if it was just because the album has only 5 tracks.
 On the Sweet interview, Hamasaki hinted that there is a hidden word in the title of the mini-album, 'H♡PE', which was figured out by her fans.
 They predicted that Five was released not only because it has 5 songs, it was also 5 months after the disastrous earthquake and tsunami that hit Japan in March.
 For the first time, Hamasaki undertook the artwork of the font design herself.